citrusframework/yaks/README.md

 The easiest way to getting started with YAKS is using the **YAKS CLI**.
 You can download the CLI from the [release page](https://github.com/jboss-fuse/yaks/releases/).

-To install the `yaks` binary, just make it runnable and move it to a location in your `$path`, e.g. on linux:
+To install the `yaks` binary, just make it runnable and move it to a location in your `$PATH`, e.g. on linux:

 ```
 # Make executable and move to usr/local/bin